jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_display.md

 ## Search by Name, Type or Tag

-Filter the list of connections on the Spotlight Client **Connections** pane.
+Filter the list of connections on the Spotlight Client **Connections** display.
 To filter this list of connections, type text in the **Search** field.
 The search matches against the connection name, connection type and connection tags.

 Name | The display name for the connection in Spotlight.
 Type | The connection type: Analysis Services, Hyper-V, SQL Server, Windows Server etc.